jparkington/Electric-Brew/src/README.md

 **Regular Expressions**

-The `scrape_cmp_bills` function uses various regular expressions (REGEX) to identify and extract specific pieces of information from text content within utility bills stored as PDF files.
-Below, each REGEX is broken down to explain its components and what it aims to capture:
+The `scrape_cmp_bills` function uses various regular expressions (RegEx) to identify and extract specific pieces of information from text content within utility bills stored as PDF files.
+Below, each RegEx is broken down to explain its components and what it aims to capture.
+Patterns were detected and tested using [**RegExr**](https://regexr.com), a visual IDE for finding RegEx patterns within blocks of text.

 1. **Account Number**: `r"Account Number\s*([\d-]+)"`
-    - `Account Number`: Literal text that the REGEX searches for.
+    - `Account Number`: Literal text that the RegEx searches for.
     - `\s*`: Matches zero or more whitespace characters.
     - `([\d-]+)`: Captures one or more digits or dashes.